Raymond-Cox/react-boilerplate/README.md

 -   [Axios](https://axios-http.com/)

 Note: Axios is clamped to the latest version before 1.0.0 release.
 The v1 release had lots of issues early in, so I opted to stay behind until they iron out the problems.

+## Pre-Commit Hook (Husky)

+Husky runs before each git commit, ensuring lint/formatting stays intact.
+It is configured to format the entire project with prettier, and check for any outstanding eslint errors.

 ## Github Actions